christianalfoni/EmptyBox/drafts/2015_11_05_Flux-vs-Baobab.md

 }
 ```

 And with **Redux** we use a function, called a reducer.
 How reducers differ is that you return state changes instead of mutating the existing state.
 We use the [ImmutableJS](https://facebook.github.io/immutable-js/) project to create our initial state and we will continue to use this library to change our state in the examples below.
-This gives powerful features as we will see later.

 ```javascript